sais0202/reards-calculator/README.md

-# Rewards Calculator
+# Customer Rewards-calculator

-## Overview

-Rewards Calculator is an API which provides the functionality to calculate customer's reward points.
+Customer Rewards Calculator is an application developed for implementing the functionality of customer rewards points.
+We have used Spring JPA for the implementation.
+And My SQL as our database.